 However, experience is not something every investor has the luxury of boasting.
 New investors, for that matter, have essentially no experience to offer at all.
-With that in mind, how can new investors compensate for a lack of experience?
+With that in mind, how can new investors compensate for lack of experience?

-In reality, venture capitalists and money lenders are looking to work with those that they feel comfortable giving their money to.
+In reality, venture capitalists and money lenders are looking to work with those they feel comfortable giving their money to.
 If you can’t convince them with years of experience that you are the horse to bet on, do so by giving them peace of mind.
 Prove to those you are looking to borrow from that you have done your homework.

 The best investors are well aware of the fact that real estate is a people business.
 Every single transaction requires the cooperation of at least two parties, if not more so.
-That said, if you want to learn how to raise capital for real estate ventures, you must work well with others, especially your own team.
+That said, if you want to learn how to raise capital for real estate ventures, you must work well with others, especially your team.

 Private money lenders will place an emphasis on the rapport you have with your team, and for good reason.
 A competent team with the right leader is capable of just about anything.
 But what makes a competent team?
-What will money lenders look for in your team before they decide to give you the capital necessary to fund a deal?
+What will money lenders look for in your team before deciding to give you the capital necessary to fund a deal?

 Learning how to raise capital for real estate ventures starts with your team composition.
 Before you even consider asking for money, see to it that your team exhibits the following qualities:

-- Tenacity: Not all that dissimilar from passion, tenacity compliments passion and gives entrepreneurs the stamina to see their vision through to the end.
+Tenacity: Not all that dissimilar from passion, tenacity compliments passion and gives entrepreneurs the stamina to see their vision through to the end.
 Some say tenacity is all that separates a good investor from a great one.
 While the verdict is still out on that, there is no doubt in my mind that an inherent team tenacity can go a long way in convincing others to work on your behalf.

-- Flexibility: Entrepreneurs who are not flexible are inherently rigid.
+Flexibility: Entrepreneurs who are not flexible are inherently rigid.
 That said, rigid investors are more prone to suffering from complications because of their inability to adapt.
 Flexibility, for that matter, awards investors the opportunity to think on their feet and roll with the punches.
-The most prominent entrepreneurs of our time have all demonstrated an ability to be flexible; nothing has the power to mitigate risk quite like the ability to adapt to changing circumstances.
+The most prominent entrepreneurs of our time have all demonstrated an ability to be flexible; nothing has the power to mitigate risk, quite like the ability to adapt to changing circumstances.

-- Teamwork: Otherwise referred to as chemistry, teamwork is essentially the barometer by which most outside investors will make their decision.
-A team that can work together without getting in its own way is a force to be reckoned with, and venture capitalists are more than aware of its power.
+Teamwork: Otherwise referred to as chemistry, teamwork is essentially the barometer by which most outside investors will make their decision.
+A team that can work together without getting in its way is a force to be reckoned with, and venture capitalists are more than aware of its power.
 Prove to investors that you can work well with others, and they will most likely want to work with you.

-- Coachability: In my opinion, if you are not coachable, you are ignorant.
+“Coachability”: In my opinion, if you are not coachable, you are ignorant.
 For what it’s worth, the smartest men are the ones who know they don’t know everything.
 Humility can go a long way in gaining the trust of others.
-If you are willing to not only learn, but also admit when you are wrong, you will open up a whole new world of working in tandem with others.
+If you are willing to not only learn but also admit when you are wrong, you will open up a whole new world of working in tandem with others.

-- Knowledge: Perhaps more so than any other characteristic on this list, knowledge is power; it is your most important asset.
+Knowledge: Perhaps more so than any other characteristics on this list, knowledge is power; it is your most important asset.
 Knowledge will see to it that everything is in working order.
 If for nothing else, a sound real estate education is the single most important trait a team can boast.

 Again, one of the best ways to raise capital for real estate ventures is to convince money lenders that you are worth their time.
-For what it’s worth, nothing may convince lenders to give you money faster than the opportunities you present to them.
-More specifically, the deal you are looking to fund should illicit some excitement.
-Remember, it is up to you to make sure they want to lend you money.
+Nothing will convince lenders to give you money faster than the opportunities you present to them.
+More specifically, the deal you are looking to fund should elicit some excitement.
+Remember, you are the one raising capital for real estate investments.
+It is up to you to make sure they want to lend you money.
 The house you intend to invest in should do most of the work.
-That said, run the numbers yourself and provide lenders with a reason to believe their money isn’t better off being spent elsewhere.
+That said, run the numbers yourself and give lenders a reason to believe their money isn’t better off being spent elsewhere.

 Investing in real estate successfully will require you to mitigate risk, and private money lenders are no exception.
 They are not in the business of throwing money away.
 They will want to make sure the opportunity you present them is a sure thing.